Roasted Vegetable Quesadillas

 So, today’s recipe is sort of a standard one at our house.

 We roast up lots of colorful veggies with plenty of spices, layer with black beans, a touch of cheese and pop into a skillet until melty and crisp.
 Yum-o.

 Basic but fantastic, yes?

 Tips & Tricks For These Roasted Vegetable Quesadillas

 - Go wild with what you serve these with.
-We love using enchilada sauce for dipping, but I think salsa, greek yogurt or even guac would all be fantastic.
-Please just serve with something for dipping – essential for quesadillas!!
+We love using enchilada sauce for dipping, but I think salsa, yogurt or even guacamole would all be fantastic.
+Please just serve with something for dipping – essential for quesadillas!
 At least according to me.